Ondes Martenot: Film and television

 The ondes Martenot has featured in many films, particularly science fiction and horror films.
 In 1934 Arthur Honegger used the ondes Martenot in his soundtrack for the 1932 French animated film The Idea ('L'Idée') by Austro-Hungarian filmmaker Berthold Bartosch, believed to be the first use of electronic music in film.
 In 1936 Adolphe Borchard used it in Sacha Guitry's Le roman d'un tricheur, played by Martenot's sister, Ginette.
 It was used by composer Brian Easdale in the ballet music for The Red Shoes.
 French composer Maurice Jarre introduced the ondes Martenot to American cinema in his score for Lawrence of Arabia (1962).
-Composer Harry Lubin created cues for The Loretta Young Show, One Step Beyond and The Outer Limits featured the instrument.
+Composer Harry Lubin created cues for The Loretta Young Show, One Step Beyond and The Outer Limits featured the instrument, as did the first-season Lost in Space (1965) theme by John Williams.
 The English composer Richard Rodney Bennett used it for scores for films including Billion Dollar Brain (1967) and Secret Ceremony (1968).
-Elmer Bernstein learned about the ondes Martenot through Bennet, and used it in scores for films including Heavy Metal, Ghostbusters, The Black Cauldron, Legal Eagles, The Good Son, and My Left Foot.
+Elmer Bernstein learned about the ondes Martenot through Bennett, and used it in scores for films including Heavy Metal, Ghostbusters, The Black Cauldron, Legal Eagles, The Good Son, and My Left Foot.

-Composer Danny Elfman used the instrument in the soundtrack to the comedy science fiction film Mars Attacks!: he had originally intended to use a theremin, but was unable to find a musician who could play one.

-Director Lucille Hadžihalilović decided to use the instrument in her film Evolution (2015) as it "brings a certain melancholy, almost a human voice, and it instantly creates a particular atmosphere".
+The composer Danny Elfman used the ondes Martenot in the soundtrack to the comedy science fiction film Mars Attacks!
+He originally intended to use a theremin, but was unable to find a musician who could play one.
+The director Lucille Hadžihalilović used the ondes Martenot in her film Evolution (2015) as it "brings a certain melancholy, almost a human voice, and it instantly creates a particular atmosphere".
 Other film scores that use the ondes Martenot include A Passage to India, Amelie, Bodysong, There Will Be Blood (2007), Hugo (2011) and Manta Ray.

 The ondes Martenot is the subject of the 2013 Quebec documentary Wavemakers.
-It is used in a performance of Messiaen's Quartet for the End of Time in an episode from the third season of the Amazon series Mozart in the Jungle, where a musician plays the ondes Martenot to inmates on Rikers Island.

-The British composer Barry Gray studied the instrument with Martenot in Paris, and used it in his soundtracks for 1960s films including Dr Who and the Daleks, and Doppelgänger.
-One of Gray's instruments (a valve model 6 from 1969) was inherited and restored by film composer François Evans who used it in Edgar Wright's first feature film: A Fistful of Fingers, and occasionally records with this instrument in his soundtracks.
-Evans studied ondes Martenot under Pascale Rousse-Lacordaire, pupil of Maurice Martenot and Jeanne Loriod.

-The ondes Martenot is sometimes reported as having been used in the original Star Trek theme; in fact, the part was performed by a singer.
+It is used in a performance of the fourth movement of Messiaen's Fête des belles eaux in an episode from the third season of the Amazon series Mozart in the Jungle, where a musician plays the ondes Martenot to inmates on Rikers Island (with piano accompaniment substituting the three other ondes).
+The English composer Barry Gray studied the ondes Martenot with Martenot in Paris, and used it in his soundtracks for 1960s films including Fahrenheit 451, Dr. Who and the Daleks and Journey to the Far Side of the Sun.
+The ondes Martenot is sometimes said to have been used in the original Star Trek theme; the part was in fact performed by a singer.